-Being parents, we all know that children will, of course, be children.
+Being parents, we all know that children will be children.

 They will inevitably be rowdy, unruly and cheeky from time-to-time.
 They will naturally push boundaries of what is and is not acceptable behaviour and this will start from the time they’re born until they reach adulthood…and maybe even beyond!

 As their parents, it’s our job to make sure they don’t over-step the mark.
 Discipline is important in teaching children to be well behaved but it’s not always easy, especially if you’re a working parent.

 “I think discipline is an issue in many households and it can be harder if you’re also working,” says parenting expert, Elizabeth O’Shea.

 “Firstly, many parents don’t know a good range of ways to discipline children.
 Secondly, they want to enjoy some quality time with their children when they do get to spend time with them, and many parents let their children get away with things just to keep the peace.
 Lastly, it is difficult to maintain consistent discipline when there are other people looking after your child, which is often true with working parents.”

 I know from experience that this can be tough.
 Being so busy during the week because of work means I want to make the most of my time at home with my children and it can be easier to relax our ‘house rules’ to avoid any major tantrums.
 However, I also know that it’s important that my children don’t think they rule the roost.

 The balance can be so tricky!